MinotiGupta/EcoSense-Smart-Energy-and-Carbon-Tracker/README.md

 ## Conclusion
 The project aimed to design a system to measure and display power consumption of household devices in real-time.
 To analyse pattern and anomaly detection of devices using deep learning networks.
 It also aimed to show the power consumption data through an IoT based web application.
 The project has made a realistic-model of the working principle.

-## License
-Copyright (c) [2024] [EcoSense: Smart Energy and Carbon Tracker]
-In affiliation with Amrita Vishwa Vidyapeetham, Coimbatore, India

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-- The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
-- Any publication or derivative work based on this Software must include the
-  acknowledgment: "Developed in affiliation with Amrita Vishwa Vidyapeetham, Coimbatore, India."

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS (INCLUDING AMRITA VISHWA VIDYAPEETHAM) BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Acknowledgement
 We would like to express our heartfelt gratitude to our Dean Dr. Soman K.P. for their invaluable support, guidance, and encouragement throughout the course of this EcoSense: Smart Energy Meter and carbon tracker.